Play Store ASO: How to Add Keywords & Boost Your App’s Visibility

 For social products, or products with strong UGC content (e.g., Facebook, Twitter, instagram), Apple requires developers to filter objectionable content (e.g., violence, pornography, copyright infringement, etc.); and to provide a strict review mechanism and detailed developer contact information.

-It is recommended to ensure that the user content in the App does not contain violence, pornography, etc. Also, according to the information collected so far, "active telephone communication" can only be applied for the 1.2 clause, so developers can try to apply for telephone communication if the relevant clause is rejected.
+Also, according to the information collected so far, "active telephone communication" can only be applied for the 1.2 clause, so developers can try to apply for telephone communication if the relevant clause is rejected.

 It is recommended that you ensure that the App contains only content for which you have created or have permission to use.